Vision

 Introduction

-The desire to help humankind achieve its best possible version
+the desire to help humanity achieve its best possible version.

 Round 1